k8si/typy/README.md

 		git clone https://github.com/k8si/630-proj1.git
 		cd 630-proj1/

-2. Install dependencies and compile everything:
+2. Compile everything:

 		npm install
-		make

 3. Open a browser window and the browser's developer tools
 4. Open `630-proj1/www/app.html` in your browser
-5. Use the "Browse..." button to select and open a *.pyc file
+5. Use the "Browse..." button to select and open a *.pyc file (e.g. select a file from 630-proj1/samples)

 The output of the interpreter will be displayed in the developer tools Javascript console, and any output directed to standard out will be printed to and embedded in the HTML toward the bottom of the window.